Reference

 -i, --include INCLUDE

-Additional headers to include in generated files (repeatable).
+Additional header include to add to generated files (repeatable).

 -f, --force Force regeneration even if outputs are newer than inputs.